marcosQuesada/k8s-swarm/README.md

 # K8s Swarm Operator

 Swarm Operator solves scenarios were Collaborative Workload consumption is required, scenarios  where parallel job processing does not increase overall performance.

 They are special cases as they are not the typical deployment scenarios, but there are many scenarios like that, from stream consuming where packets cannot be marked as processing (in-flight), so that, multiple consumers will just reprocess the same source.

 As example, dedicated streams as real time video, long run jobs (database backups) and many others.

 ## Project Goals
-THe Operator starts reading from a list of stream source that must be assigned in a deterministic way over a pool of workers.
+Operator starts reading from a list of stream source that must be assigned in a deterministic way over a pool of workers.

 The overall idea here is that workload assignation over the workers is deterministic, computed many times will return the same association.

 An easy aprox to get this scenario is using StatefulSets, as they are ordered, scaling Up/Down will be addresses always at the end of the statefulset.

-The Operator listens for labeled statefulsets an its associated pods, that way is able to create a pool of members that will assume its part in the worload, to do so the operator balances all the jobs to match the total number of workers.
+Operator listens for labeled statefulsets an its associated pods, that way is able to create a pool of members that will assume its part in the worload, to do so the operator balances all the jobs to match the total number of workers.

-Operator computes job association to all workers in the pool giving as a result an updated confimap that is used by the workers to get is workload tasks.
+It computes job association to all workers in the pool giving as a result an updated confimap that is used by the workers to get is workload tasks.

 First iteration was achieving exactly that, workload assignation to any worker in a shared worker config file based on configmps, on that stage workers are expected to watch config changes and perform hot reload.

 Config Map changes need time to be propagated to all mounted volumes, it's just an eventual consistent mechanism, so we know that it should happen but not foresee exactly when.

 A second iteration has been done, the operator calculates what are the workers that must be refreshed due to config changes, as a result the operator schedules Pod deletion to speed up workers refresh state.